BLKSerene/Wordless/doc/doc_eng.md

 It is possible to disable searching altogether and generate an exhausted list of patterns of colligation by unchecking **Search Settings** for each file, but it is not recommended to do so, since the processing speed might be to slow.

-In addition, you can generate line charts or word clouds for patterns of colligation using any statistics.
+You can generate line charts or word clouds for patterns of colligation using any statistics.
 You can modify the settings for the generated figure via **Figure Settings**.

-Lastly, you can further filter the results as you see fit by clicking **Filter Results** or search in the results for the part that might be of interest to you by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.
+You can further filter the results as you see fit by clicking **Filter Results** or search in the results for the part that might be of interest to you by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.

 - **3.6.1 Rank**<br>
     The rank of the collocating part of speech sorted by the p-value of the significance test conducted on the node and the collocating part of speech in the first file in ascending order (by default).
 You can sort the results again by clicking the column headers.